emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 ~~~~

 At the conclusion of a successfully exchange of Crypto-Binding TLVs, a
-single S-IMCK\[j] is selected based on which Compound MAC value was
+single S-IMCK\[j] is selected based on which Compound-MAC value was
 included in the Crypto-Binding TLV from the client.
 If EMSK Compound
 MAC was included, S-IMCK\[j] is taken from S-IMCK_EMSK\[j].
 Otherwise,
 S-IMCK\[j] is taken from S-IMCK_MSK\[j].